yaronf/I-D/STAR/draft-ietf-acme-star.md

 The IdO, in its role as an
 ACME client, requests the CA to issue a STAR certificate, i.e., one that:

-- Has a short validity (e.g., 24 to 72 hours) - Note that the exact definition of "short" depends on the use case;
+- Has a short validity, e.g., 24 to 72 hours.
+Note that the exact definition of "short" depends on the use case;
 - Is automatically renewed by the CA for a certain period of time;
 - Is downloadable from a (highly available) public link without requiring any special authorization.